 This course provides opportunities to explore mathematical problem solving through computer programming that utilizes the graphing calculator.
-Students apply programming techniques and skills to solve practical mathematics problems in areas that may include: business, personal finance, leisure activities, sports, and probability and statistics.
+Students apply programming problems in areas that may include: business, personal finance, leisure activities, sports, and probability and statistics.
 Problems focus on analysis of data in charts, graphs, and tables and the use of knowledge of equations, formulas, and functions to solve problems.